Saab CEO says trainer bid could spur co-operation with Boeing

 Experts said that indicated the aircraft may be larger and more ambitious than traditional trainers such as Britain's popular Hawk, whose wings and engines sit close behind the pilot.

-Northrop Grumman Corp (NOC.N), builder of the current T-38, had originally teamed up with Britain's BAE Systems (BAES.L) to offer the Hawk, but tightened the contest earlier this year by announcing it had switched to an all-new model.
+Northrop Grumman Corp, builder of the current T-38, had originally teamed up with Britain's BAE Systems to offer the Hawk, but tightened the contest earlier this year by announcing it had switched to an all-new model.

-Lockheed Martin (LMT.N) has partnered with Korean Aerospace Industries to offer the South Korean T-50.
+Lockheed Martin has partnered with Korean Aerospace Industries to offer the South Korean T-50.